India-Abhishek/DSA_Java/oops/opps/readme.md

 >>6 Super Key
-    super is used to refer immediate parent class instance variable. i.e. we are already having a print function in parent c so we can directly call that function from super class to sub class by using "Super" Key word.
+    super is used to refer immediate parent class instance variable. i.e. we are already having a print function in parent c
+    >>so we can directly call that function from super class to sub class by using "Super" Key word and access data member from super class.